 The Resource Proprietor

-for the covered application is the person responsible for meeting the MSSEI requirements, and ultimately responsible for ensuring the SAP is prepared, implemented, monitored for effectiveness, and finally submitted to the Information Security and Policy (ISP) for review.
+for the covered application is the person responsible for meeting the MSSEI requirements, and ultimately responsible for ensuring the SAP is prepared, implemented, monitored for effectiveness, and finally submitted to the Information Security Office (ISO) for review.